Burgh Island Hotel Devon & Cornwall

 Hotel check-out time:

 Please wear something glamorous and something that makes your visit special.
 Black tie and evening dress are absolutely de rigeur for all guests in the Ball Room.
-If you prefer a less formal evening, please ask to dine in the Captain's Cabin or The Ganges Restaurant, where the dress code is smart but not black tie.
+If you prefer a less formal evening, please ask to dine in the Captain's Cabin or The Nettlefold Restaurant, where the dress code is smart but not black tie.

 There are garages located on the mainland in Bighbury on Sea, accessed by a code.
 You will need to call the hotel on approach so that instructions can be given.
 This will also allow the hotel drivers time to cross the beach to collect you and your luggage.